 - 1 The examination paper will consist of 110 MCQs, which will be based on the syllabus for the Certification Examination.
 The duration of the examination is 3.0 hours.
 The paper will be presented in the form of a combined MCQ paper/answer book.
 The candidates are not allowed to copy the questions from the paper or take the paper away from the examination room. - 2 Each MCQ comprises of a question or statement and five answers, which are labeled (A) to (E).
-Candidates are asked to write down on the paper at the space provided immediately below the question the alphabet which represents the best answer to the question or the best item to complete the statement.
-Candidates should answer all the MCQs. - 3 Candidates should use black ink and write neatly to answer the questions.
-If the examiners cannot read the candidate's writing they will be unable to give full credit for the candidate's knowledge.
+Candidates are asked to mark the answer on a structured Answer Sheet provided which represents the best answer to the question or the best item to complete the statement.
+Candidates should answer all the MCQs. - 3 Candidates should use black ink and mark clearly to answer the questions.
+If the examiners cannot read the candidate's marking, the answer may not be counted.